No place like home - Martlets celebrates return to revamped Hospice with Christmas concert

 Martlets is moving all its services back home to its newly rebuilt Hospice in Hove to provide the very best care and support for outpatients and inpatients.
 The new inpatient wards comprise 14 self-contained, en-suite, accessible rooms opening onto private garden spaces.
 There are also therapy rooms, a new sanctuary space, a bespoke gym for rehabilitation and a café providing space for patients and visitors to socialise and relax.

 Martlets Homecoming Christmas Concert takes place at All Saints Church, The Drive, Hove, BN3 3QE from 7.30pm on Tuesday 12 December.
-Tickets cost £10 for adults and £8 for under-16s and over-65s and can be booked through the Martlets website.
+Tickets cost £10 for adults and £8 for under-16s and over-65s and can be booked through the Martlets - martlets.org.uk/homecoming